YunusEmreUyar/YunusEmreUyar/README.md

 - 🌱 I’m currently learning Java Spring Boot
 - 📫 You can reach me from yunusemreuyarr@outlook.com

-I am currently using django for backend but i am interested in Spring Boot MVC.
+I am currently using Python/Django for backend and i am interested in Spring Boot MVC.

 You can reach my live projects from: